baby bath stuff

 Install a Faucet Cover

 Kids love playing with the running water coming out of the faucet, but a slippery tub can lead to falls and hurt noggins.
-Buy a faucet cover (or use a pool noodle!) to protect your little one from its hard, hot surface.
+Buy a faucet cover (or use a pool noodle!) to protect your little one from its hard, and potentially hot, surface.

 Dry Your Child Thoroughly